PopulateTools/afct-microsite/_posts/2021-04-08-the-missing-piece-corporate-sustainability-standards-in-the-eu-and-how-they-fit-with-the-investors’-disclosure-regulation-and-taxonomy.md

 *[The first briefing](https://www.allianceforcorporatetransparency.org/news/countdown-reform.html) outlined upcoming policy developments for this year, including 10 key changes expected in the EU Non-Financial Reporting Directive reform proposal.*

-*[The second one](https://www.allianceforcorporatetransparency.org/news/what-needs-to-be-reported-on-governance-of-esg.html) focused on reporting on governance (G of ESG)*
+*[The second one](https://www.allianceforcorporatetransparency.org/news/what-needs-to-be-reported-on-governance-of-esg.html) focused on reporting on governance (G of ESG).*

-*Look out for next month’s topic on Climate Transition Plans & Science-Based Targets*
+*Look out for next month’s topic on Climate Transition Plans & Science-Based Targets.*

 *Views included in this article do not necessarily represent the opinion of other members in the Alliance.*